simewu/academic-pdf-similarity-score/README.md

-# Compute the Similarity Between Two PDFs
+# Compute the Similarity Between PDFs
 Services like [crossref](https://www.crossref.org/services/similarity-check/) offer a similarity tool to compare the contents of two manuscripts, returning a percentage of how similar one is to another.
 However, these tools are closed-source, and often require a membership.
 Free online tools may steal your manuscript, and can be inaccurate.

 This open-source tool computes the similarity just like crossref, but is freely accessible to use by anyone.
 It takes in two PDF files (preferrably academic papers), and converts them into file_1.txt and file_2.txt, then uses: